amissimer/StudySpace/README.md

 # StudySpaces
-Created a mobile application for the SheInnovates Hackathon
+Developed a working prototype mobile application called StudySpaces for the SheInnovates Hackathon 2024 with Grace Hines and Sruthi Malineni.